Kimserey/BlogArchive/20160726_gradient_descent.md

 We have the learning rate `alpha`, the dataset a list of (x, y) and the number of iterations.

-From #2, we learnt that to compute Gradient descent we only need to calculate `thetha0` and `thetha1` by iterating n time over the Gradient descent formula (1).
+From #2, we learnt that to compute Gradient descent we only need to calculate `thetha0` and `thetha1` by iterating `n` time over the Gradient descent formula (1).

-In the calculation of the thetha0 and thetha1, the only difference is the derivative calculation.
+In the calculation of the `thetha0` and `thetha1`, the only difference is the derivative calculation.
 Even within the derivative calculation, the only difference is the inner derivative.
 Knowing that we can define a generic function to calculate the next theta.